rust-lang/reference/src/type-layout.md

 ```

 Note: This is a hard error, not a lint.
 Implementations may determine the
-target’s ABI alignment either directly from the borrowed type, or—when the full
+target's ABI alignment either directly from the borrowed type, or---when the full
-layout of an array is unavailable in generic contexts—by using the element type’s
+layout of an array is unavailable in generic contexts---by using the element type's
 alignment (align([T]) == align(T)).
 The check must remain conservative and never
 permit creating misaligned references.